-Ditch those old incandescent and even fluorescent light bulbs and fixtures and move toward LEDs.
+Ditch that old incandescent and even fluorescent light bulbs and fixtures and move toward LEDs.
 LEDs are becoming less expensive, they last for up to 40 years!
-Add a smart app to the mix and you can remotely control hues, ambience and lighting intensity.
+Add a smart app to the mix and you can remotely control hues, ambiance, and lighting intensity.
 You can even interface with the weather as your app can take into account the amount of sunlight that is filtering into your home.

 Add motor-driven shades along with an app to control them, and you will be the remote master of your interior environment.

 If you have one of these, you are definitely living in the dark ages of HVAC controls (if so, maybe it’s time to consult the experts).
-Inside that round dial-type thermostat is a tightly wound spring and a mercury filled glass bulb.
+Inside that round dial-type thermostat is a tightly wound spring and a mercury-filled glass bulb.
 The spring expands or contracts depending upon your home’s temperature, and that action causes the mercury ball to complete or disconnect a circuit—either turning on or turning off your furnace or AC.
-This is manual HVAC management its worst, and you need to get a smart app connected programmable thermostat that will allow you to log in settings and make adjustments from wherever you are—even on the beach!
+This is manual HVAC management its worst, and you need to get a smart app-connected programmable thermostat that will allow you to log in settings and make adjustments from wherever you are—even on the beach!

 Motion detectors started the smart app security bandwagon, and now you can use inexpensive cameras inside and outside of your home so that you can view exactly what is going on.

-A smart entry-way door knob will actually allow you to talk to any would-be intruders that come to your doorstep.
+A smart entry-way doorknob will actually allow you to talk to any would-be intruders that come to your doorstep.
 While an alarm company sign is maybe enough to scare away a would-be criminal, there’s nothing like a talking doorknob to let the bad guys know that they are being monitored.
 And best of all, your smart entry system can be remotely controlled from anywhere.